 Fun things to do in Berlin for young adults can easily include a game of laser tag.
 The location is a former bomb shelter at Anhalter Bahnhof and creates a special atmosphere for playing laser tag at Germany’s biggest underground Lasertag Area.

-There are various simulations such as Last Man Standing and Monster Hunter to get you going.
+Various simulations, such as Last Man Standing and Monster Hunter, get you going.
 Underground Lasergame also offers a game that combines laser tag and an Escape Room.
 In the challenge, you and your team will have 60 minutes to solve riddles and clues to escape a WW2 bunker.

-This is a venue for older teens with them needing to be older than 16.
+This is a venue for older teens needing to be older than 16.

 The most Instagramable spot in Berlin